ernieejo/OCLC-imports-for-Alma-Network/README.md

 * You need to create a base folder where the scripts and the files they create will be stored.

-* Add a blank Excel file called "Do_not_change.xlsx" to the base folder.
-In reviewing the OCLC numbers, there are situations where its best to ignore certain records.
-The do not change file can be used to list MMS IDs for records that you want the script to ignore.

-* You need to change the file paths within Script 1 and Script 2 so that they point to the folder you’ve created.
-Leave the file name that they point to within that folder as is.
+* You need to change the file paths in the script so that they point to the folder you’ve created.

 * Create an Alma Analytics with the following subjects in this order: MMS ID, OCLC Control Number (035a), OCLC Control Number (035z), Network ID.
 Save the Analytic as "OCLC-doublecheck"

-Once you have a base folder and file path established, follow the steps below to create files for NZ processing of OCLC BIB processing report data.
+Once you have a base folder and file path established, follow the steps below to create a review spreadsheet for the OCLC BIB processing report data.
 It is important that the entire process be done within the shortest timeframe possible.
+For example if the institution's records are published to OCLC on a weekly bases, the reports produced should be processed weekly.

 <b>Step1.</b>